 7 Different Milford Sound Tours from Queenstown

 Would you believe there are over 7 different Milford Sound tours to choose from that depart from Queenstown?
 A day trip to Milford Sound is one of the most popular activities to do in Queenstown.
-In my opinion, it’s a must-do while you’re visiting New Zealand.
+In my opinion, visiting Milford Sound is a must-do while in New Zealand.
 Milford Sound is, after all, one of the most naturally beautiful places in the world.

 In this blog, I list the very best Milford Sound tours available from Queenstown including everything from a fly/hike/cruise option to a short one-hour flight over Milford Sound.
 I hope this detailed blog will help you choose the one that’s right for you.

 1. Coach to Milford, Cruise, & Coach return to Queenstown

 This tour involves a coach ride from Queenstown to Milford Sound, a cruise in Milford, and then a return back to Queenstown via coach.

 As mentioned, this is the most popular tour from Queenstown to Milford Sound as it is the most cost-friendly option, costing on average only $179 NZD per person.
 On the journey to Milford via coach (a large comfortable bus) you will get to see the spectacular scenery of Fiordland National Park including photo stops in Te Anau, Eglinton Valley, and Mirror Lakes.